yukapooka/yukapooka.github.io/_posts/2021-01-25-tumor-heterogeneity.md

 ---
 ## Approach
 I used deep next-generation DNA sequencing to sequence the regions of 799 known cancer genes in each section of the tumor biopies taken from 4 patients.
 'Deep sequencing' is needed so that my analysis can capture rarer genetic mutations that could lead to relapse if they were not identified and eradicated by treatment.

-I also looked at genes that might have decreased or increased number of gene copies or gene expression, which could affect the growth of cancer cells.
+Computed all pairwise correlations of gene copy number changes with gene expression values of the same gene (799 genes in total) from the same sample: Findings revealed genes that might have decreased or increased number of gene copies or gene expression, which could affect the growth of cancer cells.

 ---
 ## Outcomes of the Project

----
-## Lessons Learnt
+Ultra‐deep sequencing dramatically improved the precision of the analyses of tumor heterogeneity within the same tissue.
+The different degree of heterogeneity acros different patients demonstrates that every tumor is unique on its own and that treatment decisions should be tailored to the profile of the patient.
+My analysis also identified some interesting genes that can serve as biomarkers for tracking or monitoring the patient's progress during treatment.
 ---

 <div align="center">
   <img class="featured-image img-fluid" src="{{ site.baseurl }}/assets/images/ith-pt1.001.png" alt="{{ page.title }}">